pentlandedge/s4607/README.md

 This software is still under development, but can now decode and encode the packet header, dwell, mission, hrr, job definition, free text and platform location segments.
 The test and status segment has been implemented but is not linked into the top levels of the library yet.
 Once complete, the focus will shift to improving the top level API and documentation to make the library more convenient to use.

+The metadata (platform types/radar modes etc.) are currently as defined in the specification (an update is planned).
+The up to date list is available at http://jitc.fhu.disa.mil/projects/mti/registers/metadata.aspx

 The software has been released under an Apache free software license.
 ## Building
 It is necessary to have Erlang installed, and the compiler erlc available on the path.
 The rebar tool is used to control the build process, so it is also necessary to have a copy of rebar available on the path.
 The software can be built (on a Linux platform) using rebar: